ContiPaolo/EKF-SINDy/README.md

 The preprint is available on [arXiv](http://arxiv.org/abs/2404.07536).

 ## Test cases
-1. Shear building under seismic excitations
+- Shear building under seismic excitations
-- Estimation of the inter-storey stiffness
+  - Estimation of the inter-storey stiffness `Available soon!`
-2. Partially observed nonlinear system:
+- Partially observed nonlinear system:
-- Estimation of stifness of hidden oscillator
+  - Estimation of stifness of hidden oscillator `Available soon!`
-- Estimation of linear and quadratic coupling coefficients
+  - Estimation of linear and quadratic coupling coefficients `Available soon!`

 <!--  ### How to Cite
 If you find this work useful in your research, please consider citing: